Nondiscrimination and Interpreters Notice

 Free Aids and Services for People With Disabilities

-Seattle Children’s provides these free aids and services to help people with disabilities, such as patients and caregivers, communicate effectively with us:
+Seattle Children’s provides free aids and services to help patients and caregivers communicate effectively with us:

 Free Language Services

-Seattle Children’s provides these free language services to people, such as patients and caregivers, whose primary language is not English:
+Seattle Children’s provides these free language services to help patients and caregivers who speak a language other than English communicate effectively with us, including:

 If you need these services, tell the person helping you that you need assistance, or contact the Family Resource Center at 206-987-2201.